Excel VBA InputBox

 - Prompt – Message that gets displayed to the user.
-This is the only required argument, rest other arguments are optional.
+This is the only required argument; the rest other arguments are optional.

-- Title – It is the heading that appears on the dialog window after the successful execution of InputBox statement.
+- Title – The heading appears on the dialog window after the successful execution of the InputBox statement.
 If not given, by default system prints ‘Microsoft Excel’ as a title.

 - Default – It is the default value that comes on the dialog box.
 We can keep it null as well.
 No default value set for this argument.

-- XPos – Position coordinate of a dialog box on X-axis.
+- XPos – Position coordinate of a dialog box on the X-axis.

-- YPos – Position coordinate of a dialog box on Y-axis.
+- YPos – Position coordinate of a dialog box on the Y-axis.

 - HelpFile – Location of the help file that should be used.
 This argument becomes mandatory to set when the ‘Context’ argument is passed.